St Michael and All Angels Church, Gidea Park

-St Michael and All Angels Church is a Church of England parish church in the Gidea Park area of Romford, Greater London.
+St Michael and All Angels Church is a Church of England parish church in the Gidea Park area of Romford, east London.
 The area had become a garden suburb in the 1910s and a church dedicated to St Michael was built there in 1928, as a mission church of the parish church of All Saints Squirrels Heath (now Ardleigh Green).
 Gidea Park was formed as an ecclesiastical district of its own in 1931 and a parish church commissioned from the architects Crowe and Careless.
 It was completed and consecrated on 21 May 1938, with the ecclesiastical district upgraded to a parish and the mission church building converted into the Bishop Chadwick Hall.